alyssa-v-herrera/Spatiotemporal-Variation-in-Diet-and-Optimal-Foraging-of-an-Invasive-Eel/README.md

 INTRODUCTION

-This repository contains the datasets and R script associated with the submitted manuscript entitled "Spatiotemporal variation in diet and optimal foraging of an invasive eel".
+This repository contains the datasets and R script associated with the submitted manuscript entitled "Optimal foraging by an invasive eel: testing predictions with observational data".

 ABSTRACT